FailAcademy/learning/wdp-vancouver/_lessons/week-03/02-ajax-apis.md

 </div>
 ```

-Writing the CSS and jQuery is up to you.
+Again, writing the CSS and jQuery is up to you.
 Good luck!

 ---